MicrosoftDocs/winrt-api/windows.devices.geolocation/geovisitmonitor_visitstatechanged.md

 # Windows.Devices.Geolocation.GeovisitMonitor.VisitStateChanged

 ## -description
-Raised when the user's current Visit state has changed, provided this [GeovisitMonitor](GeovisitMonitor.md) is actively monitoring.
+Raised when the user's current Visit state has changed, provided this [GeovisitMonitor](GeovisitMonitor.md) is currently monitoring.

 ## -remarks